clan-lol/clan-core/docs/quickstart.md

 7. **Verify**: After the reboot, confirm that your system is running with the new configuration, and all services and applications are functioning as expected.

 By following these steps, you've successfully migrated your NixOS Flake configuration to include the `clan-core` input and adapted the `outputs` section to work with Clan Core's new machine provisioning method.

+## What's next

+After creating your flake, you can check out how to add [new machines](./machines.md)